joestubbs/coe379L-sp24/docs/unit02/decision_tree_and_random_forrest.rst

 the guesses of the "experts".

-The idea with random forrest is similar: instead of building one tree, build a bunch of trees based on a radnom sampling of the features, and then create a single model which takes an "average" of all of the trees.
+The idea with random forrest is similar: instead of building one tree, build a bunch of trees based on a random sampling of the features, and then create a single model which takes an "average" of all of the trees.

 We won't go into more of the details behind the algorithms for random forrest, but again,